Alexandra-Raducanu/Titanic-Dataset-Power-BI-/README.md

 ## Dashboard Highlights
-The dashboard includes the following visualizations:
+The dashboard includes the following visualisations:

 1. **Count of Passenger ID by Gender (Pie Chart)**
-   - Visualizes the gender distribution of passengers.
+   - Visualises the gender distribution of passengers.
    - **Insight**: Most passengers were male (312 passengers).